The Roomba 960 and I7 represent two crucial stages of how iRobot evolved their Roomba product line.

 You can buy these robots from online stores like Amazon and Walmart.
 Please check the links below to see the latest prices.

 Disclosure: I’ll earn a commission if you buy from any of the links above, but at no extra cost to you, so it’s a win-win for both of us!

 Which robot vacuum should you buy?

 There’s no question that the Roomba I7 and 960 bring something different to the table.
 So the question is, which one is the better option that suits your needs?

 While the I7 has a lot when it comes to software upgrades, the 960 is much cheaper.

 The I7’s airflow and the new extractor design make it superior to the 960 when cleaning bare floors.

 But surprisingly, the 960 performs better when it comes to cleaning embedded dirt on medium-pile carpets.

 The I7’s smart mapping system saves up to 10 maps and gives it the ability to clean a specific part of your home at a scheduled time.
 If you’re busy and don’t have much time to monitor and continually empty a robot vacuum, the I7+ may be the better option.

-It also has the keep away zones feature that act as a virtual wall and block the robot from off-limit areas.
+It also has the keep away zones feature that acts as a virtual wall and blocks the robot from off-limit areas.